noemielefrancq/paper-index-fitness-dynamics-trees/README.md

 Where $n$ is the number of tips (terminal nodes) in the tree.
 The column ‘Known clade classification’ is optional, but is useful to compare the results to existing sequence classifications.
-The index of each node (internal and terrminal) is stored in the column ‘Index’.
+The index of each node (internal and terminal) is stored in the column ‘Index’.

 **timescale**: The timescale determines the kernel which enables to track lineage emergence dynamically, focusing on short distances between